VirgileZZZ/Spotafy/README.md

 **Audio:** MP3, WAV, OGG, FLAC, AAC, M4A, WMA, OPUS.
 **Video:** MP4, MOV, M4V, WEBM, MKV (played as audio; the video frame is hidden).

-Tracks added via **"Add sounds"** are saved in their native streaming format (usually WEBM/Opus or M4A) and play directly in the browser.
-Their cover comes from a downloaded `.webp` sidecar image, and lyrics (when found) from a `.lrc` sidecar — see [Adding music from YouTube](#adding-music-from-youtube-add-sounds).

 Metadata and cover-art extraction by format:

 | Format | Title / Artist / Album | Embedded cover art | Embedded lyrics |